 Amanda Clark has determined our most commonly prepared and bought meals and foods, and through careful analysis.
 Portion Perfection for Bariatrics has been designed for people around the globe, having undergone gastric sleeve, bypass or banding surgeries.
 The Complete Pack includes the Portion Perfection for Bariatrics Book (a gastric sleeve cookbook), Portion Perfection Bariatric Plate and Bowl in either porcelain or melamine, the 4 Week Weight Loss Menu Plan and the Healthy Snack Bible.
 Portion Perfection also produces a handy Free Vegetables cookbook – great for the pre-surgery regime and long-term eating, and handy snack containers in the right portion size.

-Amanda Clark has joined with US nutrition expert Dr Susan Mitchell to produce the free podcast Beyond Bariatric Surgery – everything you need to move on.
+Amanda Clark (Great Ideas in Nutrition owner for Gold Coast, Tweed Heads and Lismore) has joined with US nutrition expert Dr Susan Mitchell to produce the free podcast Beyond Bariatric Surgery – everything you need to move on.
 Together these professionals deliver fortnightly content that is practical and valuable to the bariatric surgery community.
 You can find the podcast on your favourite podcatcher.

 Enquire about your gastric sleeve diet pre and post-op diet needs today!